illumos/docs/docs/developers/build.md

 [patched version of GCC 7](https://github.com/illumos/gcc/).
 Distributions may have their own particular versions of GCC 7 which work, however.

-In addition, GCC 4.4.4 is used as a "shadow" compiler to test that builds with GCC 4 still work.
+In addition, GCC 10.3.0 is used as a "shadow" compiler.
+This improves the warnings and diagnostics that are found and lets us all work from a common base towards making it the next primary compiler.

 The list of packages to install depends on which distribution you have
 chosen: